• Home

 Laurent Sifre, a former DeepMind engineer and now-CTO of the French AI startup H-company, told Coins2Day that Europe was brimming with untapped AI talent, something that has become notoriously difficult and expensive to secure in the Bay Area.
 “Europe’s real advantage is its world-class talent: people who don’t dream of Big Tech, but of building zero-to-one, moving fast, and working with purpose.
 It’s a huge asset for our ecosystem,” he said.

-Later that day, Anton Osika, CEO of the Swedish AI “vibe-coding” unicorn Lovable, also attributed a significant portion of the company’s swift expansion to Europe’s tech landscape.
-Osika noted that the slower pace of the AI market in Europe, compared to Silicon Valley, has proven advantageous for the company.
+Later that day, Anton Osika, CEO of the Swedish AI “vibe-coding” unicorn Lovable, also credited Europe’s tech scene with a large part of the company’s rapid growth.
+Osika said that the fact that the AI market in Europe is not as fast-paced as the market in Silicon Valley has worked to the company’s benefit.

 “Everyone kept telling me that to be successful, I had to move to Silicon Valley.
 I resisted that and we kept the company in Stockholm, bringing talent from the U.S. To work for us…Europe is in many ways a better place for AI development and especially for building a product company,” he said.